 Built by public subscription over a century ago at the insistence of Queen Victoria, Gordon’s School is the national monument to General Charles Gordon of Khartoum and is listed as one of Britain’s outstanding schools by Her Majesty’s Chief Inspector.

 A non-selective, co-educational residential and day boarding school, the School’s academic record outstrips many selective schools.
-The progress made by students over the past three years has put Gordon’s in the top 1% of all schools in England and Wales at GCSE and A2.
+The progress made by students over the past four years has put Gordon’s in the top 1% of all schools in England and Wales at A Levels.

 But while Gordon’s School embraces modern ideas, General Gordon’s legacy of traditional values remains.
 The School’s ethos is that high performance without good character is not true success.

 To this end, it’s not just in the classrooms where students excel.
 Successes are achieved in drama and the arts; debating and public speaking; dance and sport.
 The School also boasts an enviable record in attaining Duke of Edinburgh awards.

 While the individual is celebrated, the whole School unites for parades.
 Since its inception, students have marched and there has always been a Pipes and Drums band.
 Dressed in the Gordon tartan the students parade around eight times a year and the school is the only one permitted to march along Whitehall – an annual tradition in remembrance of General Gordon.

 Set in over 50 acres of beautiful Surrey countryside within easy access of major airports and roads, the School is home to some 900 students and offers Day and Residential (weekly and termly) Boarding from only £2,883 per term.